osequi/react-best-practices/functional-and-reactive-programming.md

 Coupling means communication between the components of a system.

-To make a system scale communication has to be in the same effective as composition.
+To make a system scalable, communication has to be as effective as composition.

 Reactive programming achieves this through:

-1. Single Reponsibility Principle, where components:
+1. The Single Responsibility Principle, where components:
-	1. Are aware of, and care about their own problems.
+	1. Are aware of, and care about their own problems solely.
-	2. Does not interfere with the internals of ther components.
+	2. Does not interfere with the internals of other components.
 2. Asynchronous, event-based communication where components:
 	1. Subscribe to events.
 	2. React when an event happens.